 You can continue to use Credit Sesame to keep track of your progress and hold yourself accountable.
 And, hey, it might be kind of fun watching your credit score react to all your hard work!

-It takes two minutes to get started with Credit Sesame.
+It takes 90 seconds to get started with Credit Sesame.

 4. They’re Definitely Going to Shop Around